Your browser doesn't appear to support the HTML5 canvas element.

 VIZLAB 2.0 CLOSURE

 VizDynamics is still a trading entity, but VizLab 2.0 is now closed.
-The lack of attention to cybersecurity by state actors, big tech and cloud operators globally made it impossibly difficult to continue operating an advanced computer science lab with 6 of Melbourne's best computer scientists supporting corporate Australia.
+The lack of attention to 'cybersecurity' [sic] by state actors, big tech and cloud operators globally made it impossibly difficult to continue operating an advanced computer science lab with 6 of Melbourne's best computer scientists supporting corporate Australia.
 We could have continued, but we saw this perfect storm of cyber security coming and decided to dial down VizLab starting in 2017.
 Given recent cyber disasters, it is clear we made the right decision.

 State actors, cloud operators and big tech need to be careful with “vendor backdoor” legislation such as key escrow of encryption, because this form of 'friendly fire' hides the initial attack vector and the intial point of network contact when trying to forensically analyse and close down real attacks.
 Whilst that sort of legislation is in place without apporpriate access controls, audit controls, detective controls, cross-border controls, kill switches and transparency reporting, it is not commercially viable for us to operate a high powered CS lab, because all the use cases corporate Australia want us to solve involve cloud-based PII, for example, ‘Prediction Lakes’.